tylergreulich/reactjs.org/content/docs/concurrent-mode-patterns.md

 **[Try it on CodeSandbox](https://codesandbox.io/s/gallant-spence-l6wbk)**

 With this change, even though we're in the Pending state, we don't display any indication to the user until 500ms has passed.
-This may not seem like much of an improvement when the API responses are slow.
-But compare how it feels [before](https://codesandbox.io/s/thirsty-liskov-1ygph) and [after](https://codesandbox.io/s/hardcore-http-s18xr) when the API call is fast.
+This may not seem like much of an improvement when the API responses are slow, but compare how it feels [before](https://codesandbox.io/s/thirsty-liskov-1ygph) and [after](https://codesandbox.io/s/hardcore-http-s18xr) when the API call is fast.
 Even though the rest of the code hasn't changed, suppressing a "too fast" loading state improves the perceived performance by not calling attention to the delay.

 ### Recap {#recap}